- Get link

 Ibu In the Indonesian Language

 Ibu means madam or Mrs. This is an honorific title when we address women in the Indonesian language.
 Ibu can also mean [mother].
 Some people in Indonesia call their mother with [ibu] or [bu].
 [Bu] is the short version for [ibu].
-So, if you hear someone calls [ibu] or [bu], it means the same thing.
+So, if you hear someone call [ibu] or [bu], it means the same thing.

 To Whom You Should Address Ibu?